How do I book a session?

 - Individuals over 18 years old can purchase tickets to all sessions in the MIFF program from Friday 13 July.

 Can I purchase a ticket to a MIFF Schools session if I am not connected to a school?

 - Bookings for MIFF Schools sessions are exclusively available to schools until Friday 13 July.
 After that date (pending availability) the MIFF Schools sessions also go on sale to the general public along with the rest of the MIFF program.

 - Films in the MIFF Schools program are chosen with a wide audience in mind, so members of the general public are very much encouraged to attend MIFF Schools sessions!

 How can I get more accessibility information relating to MIFF Schools screenings?

-- Visit our Access information page for an overview of access facilities available at the ACMI and Hoyts cinemas.
+- Visit our Access information page for an overview of access facilities available at ACMI cinemas.

 - During the booking process, you will be asked if any of members of your group have any access needs.
 Please make sure you let us know in as much detail as possible and we’ll be happy to accommodate you wherever possible.

 What are my parking and travel options?